Why Shade Matters at Camden Yards

 Camden Yards has water stations and concession stands with cold beverages throughout the concourse.
 Staying hydrated is essential during hot games.
 The stadium also allows small personal water bottles in the gates, which saves money and keeps you stocked up between concession visits.

-If shade is your top priority and you're flexible on location, call the box office or check the official Orioles site to ask about seat availability in the lower deck third base line sections beneath the upper deck overhang.
+If shade is your top priority and you're flexible on location, call the box office or check the official Orioles site to ask about seat availability in the lower deck sections behind home plate beneath the upper deck overhang.
 These tend to sell out faster than less-shaded sections during summer.

 For real-time shade calculations showing exactly which seats will be shaded at your specific game time and date, use The Shadium.
 The tool calculates sun position for Camden Yards and shows you section-by-section shade coverage before you buy your tickets.